farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 \end{align*}
 $$

-Associated cost of the remedial actiion can then be calculated as:
+Associated cost of the remedial action can then be calculated as:

 $$
 \begin{align*}